-The Rabbit Hole is a stunning modern cabin that’s located a short ten-minute drive from Stowe Mountain.
+The Rabbit Hole is one of the best short-term rentals that’s located a ten-minute drive from Stowe Mountain.
 Ideal for large groups, this spacious cabin features numerous living spaces, including two living rooms, a separate dining area, a reading nook, and five bedrooms.

 It’s hard not to fall in love with the vibrant pops of color, natural elements, and patterned textiles that dot the interior of the home.
 As if that weren’t enough, there is also an outdoor deck furnished with a plush patio sofa, a grill, and a soundbar all set up next to the home’s firepit and hot tub.